Kiruna: Mining

+Mining plays a major role as a source of national income and employment for Kiruna and the surrounding region.
+As with most of Northern Sweden the area is rich with magnetite which is mined to produce various iron ore products which are then transported by rail to Narvik port in Norway to be shipped to customers around the world.
+Large-scale mining in Kiruna started in the 19th century right around the time the major Swedish mining company LKAB was founded in 1890.

 Space research

 Space research started in the late 1940s.

 The ESTRACK Kiruna Station of ESA, the European Space Agency, is located in the municipality.
 So is Esrange, the European Space and Sounding Rocket Range, as well as an EISCAT station and EISCAT scientific headquarters.

 Also in Kiruna are the Institute of Space Physics and the Department of Space Science belonging to Luleå University of Technology.

 In 2007, the Swedish government announced that Kiruna would be the host of Spaceport Sweden, signing an agreement with Virgin Galactic.